 Great Mains for This Side Dish

-Roasted pork tenderloin: A delicious and unique 30 minute dinner recipe, roasted pork tenderloin with strawberry jalapeno salsa is a savoury, sweet and spicy dish.
-These sweet potato slices will add to the sweetness of the pork tenderloin recipe for a truly complete meal.
+Roasted pork tenderloin is a delicious and unique 30 minute dinner recipe with strawberry jalapeno salsa is a savoury, sweet and spicy dish.

 Frequently Asked Questions